Skip to content

 Production Lessons from Enterprise Deployments

-Salesforce's Agentforce makes evaluation a build-time activity: harnesses and testing criteria are defined during development, before deployment.
+Salesforce's Agentforce makes evaluation a build-time activity.
+Harnesses and testing criteria are defined during development, before deployment.
 Source: Salesforce Engineering Blog.

 Map Agent Boundaries Before Your Topology Locks In